 These days yoga therapy has become so popular, that many doctors are now supporting it.
 Various medical journals reveal research as to yoga’s multi-tiered benefits.

 Likewise, those in the field of mental health often recommend yoga to clients or may even integrate aspects into their work.
 At The Minded Institute, we train many mental health professionals to bring yoga therapy into clinical practice.

-In fact, yoga therapy the evidence and support of yoga therapy is so great that several research papers have been published in the field of yoga therapy.
+Yoga therapy the evidence and support of yoga therapy are so great that several research papers have been published in the field of yoga therapy.

 Several prominent research papers have been published on the topic of yoga for asthma by the Yoga Guru of India’s Honble PM Mr. Narendra Modi citing the effects of Yoga Therapy for Asthma.